A problem in non-linear Diophantine approximation: Proof of Theorems 1a 1b

 \subsubsection{Some auxiliary lemmata and the general strategy}

-For the most part our method for proving the bulk of Theorem \ref{thm:main} will follow the general strategy outlined in~\cite{BDoKL08}.
-Indeed, the basis of our proof will be the following consequence of Lebesgue's density theorem. \begin{lem} Let $\Omega$ be an open subset of $\R^t$ and let $E$ be a Borel subset of $\R^t$.
+For the most part our method for proving the bulk of Theorems 1a and 1b will adhere to the general strategy outlined in~\cite{BDoKL08}.
+Indeed, the basis of our proof will be the following consequence of Lebesgue's density theorem. \begin{lem} Let $\Omega$ be an open subset of $\R^k$ and let $E$ be a Borel subset of $\R^k$.
 If there exist strictly positive constant $r_0$ such that for any ball $B$ in $\Omega$ of radius $r(B)<r_0$ we have

 where the implied constant is independent of $B$, then $E$ has full measure in $\Omega$. \end{lem}

 Remark: We have previously insisted that all implied constants in the Vinogradov symbols may depend only on $n,m$ and $p$, so the condition above of independence from $B$ may seem obsolete here.
 However, we include it in our statement as the reader may find other uses for this variant of the Lebesgue density theorem.